 This is the case also with adults who are baptized in unbelief and later believe.
 We do not re-baptize them.
 Their baptism conveyed to them a title to the blessings of the New Covenant; they have now ‘claimed their inheritance by faith’.
 This point was established in the early centuries of the Church in the case of the fictus, the person baptized in a state of unworthiness.
 He was not re-baptized, because a distinction was drawn between the title or character of baptism, which was always conferred on the recipient, and the grace of baptism which depended on ‘worthiness’, i.e. repentance and faith.

 At Church of the Redeemer, we set apart the following dates for Christian Baptism:

-If you (or a family member) is interested in Christian Baptism, I would be very grateful if you could fill out the form below.
+If you (or a family member) is interested in Christian Baptism, I would be very grateful if you could follow the link below.